rx0a/Account-Shredder/README.md

 # Event Tracker Project

 Many companies use [dark patterns](https://www.darkpatterns.org/) to make it difficult to find how to delete your account.
-This application aims to be a directory of urls to enable you to easily delete your account from web services.
+This application helps users navigate through the dark patterns to help them delete their accounts.

 ## Overview